 Once he turned, an array of voices began to chant, "Fight!
 Fight!
 Fight!" and a wave of people darted toward the bathroom.
-Zera wanted to go see, and since both her and her brother loved to watch a good fight, she hurried to the center of the fast growing ring of people.
+Zera wanted to go see, and since both she and her brother loved to watch a good fight, she hurried to the center of the fast growing ring of people.

-He squeezed, ducked, shoved and dodged the massive amount of boys to get near the center of the semi-circle, but once there, he found another semi-circle created by the boys of Nightide, who were blocking most of the view of the fight.
+Zariah squeezed, ducked, shoved and dodged the massive amount of boys to get near the center of the semi-circle, but once there, he found another semi-circle created by the boys of Nightide, who were blocking most of the view of the fight.
 Zariah squeezed through a few more people and came out on the side where the smallest member, the nerd, stood, blocking people.

-Zariah pushed the smaller boy to the side with a quick fluid, un-harmful motion hurried into the fight.
+Zariah pushed the smaller boy to the side with a quick fluid, un-harmful motion and hurried into the fight.
 He jerked against the biker boy's arm.
 He lost his grip and dropped Jason.
 He glared at Zariah and the room silenced.

-"What do you think you are doing?" biker boy demanded.
+"What do you think you are doing?"
+Biker Boy demanded.